-The bill amends the Idaho Code to address various aspects of taxation, particularly focusing on capital gains and losses from precious metal bullion sales, military retirement pay deductions, and income tax rates for individuals and corporations.
-It introduces a provision that allows taxpayers to adjust their Idaho taxable income by adding or subtracting net capital gains or losses from precious metal bullion, contingent on specific definitions.
-Additionally, the bill expands eligibility for military retirement pay deductions and makes technical corrections to existing provisions.
+The bill amends the Idaho Code to address taxation, particularly focusing on capital gains and losses from precious metal bullion sales, military retirement pay deductions, and income tax rates for individuals and corporations.
+It introduces a provision allowing taxpayers to adjust their Idaho taxable income by adding or subtracting net capital gains or losses from precious metal bullion, as defined in section 63-3622V.
+Additionally, the bill expands eligibility for military retirement benefits deductions, removing age and disability status restrictions, provided certain income conditions are met.

 Statutes affected: Bill Text: 63-3022, 63-3022A, 63-3024, 63-3025